/ /

 We recommend tackling this hike counter-clockwise for a couple of reasons.

-First, if you choose to do it counter-clockwise, the views will be in front of you as you climb.
+First, if you choose to do it counter-clockwise, the views will be in front of you as you descend from the high point in the hike.

-Second, the trail is more gradual along the north side of the lake, which means you’ll have a more gradual climb and a steeper descent, which we prefer.
+Second, the trail is more gradual along the north side of the lake, which means you’ll have a more gradual climb and a steeper descent.
 If you have knee problems, you might want to go the other direction to save your knees.

 If you choose to go the same direction we did, you’ll start with a series of switchbacks, climbing away from the parking lot.
 It’s a gradual climb to the top of the pass, and you’ll gain about 2,000 feet of elevation in 3.5 miles – just over 500 ft per mile.